Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 Get the military in there to handle this, not these bureaucrats, my friends.

-Dare I say this, Mr. Snerdley.
+Dare I say this, Mr. Snirdley.

-The military wasn't given lead role here.
+I don't think it's an oversight the military wasn't given lead role here.

-These are leftists, folks.
+I think these are leftists, folks.

-Uh U.S. military focus of evil in the modern world to these 60s hippies that now run the country.
+U.S. military focus of evil in the modern world to these 60s hippies that now run the country.

-All patriotic music today on the Rush Limbaugh program as the first official day of taking back America possibly is underway.
+All patriotic music today on the Rush Limbaugh program as the first official day of Taking Back America possibly is underway.

-A telephone number here, 800 282-2882.
+A telephone number here, 800-282-2882.

-There are no exit polls in the race today, because nobody thought this was going to be a close race, so uh many of the accoutrements that uh normally attach themselves to close races are not in place.
+There are no exit polls in the race today because nobody thought this was going to be a close race.

-This by John Fund uh at uh at the Wall Street Journal, uh, why there won't be exit polls in Massachusetts, and one out of four Massachusetts voters think that Acorn will try to steal the election.
+And one out of four Massachusetts voters think that Acorn will try to steal the election.

 Brown's surge was so sudden that many of the usual accoutrements of closely contested elections are missing.